Dulux Paint STAY WHITE Aquatech

 That said, Dulux recently invited me to try out some of their new formula Dulux STAY WHITE Aquatech, water based paints with a stay white guarantee.
 Fair enough I thought, I’ll try it and see what happens.

-In order to get a good idea of what the Dulux STAY WHITE Aquatech was capabale of I needed to try it out on something and decided to use a blue door, which had one side already painted with an oil based undercoat and satinwood, in white.
+In order to get a good idea of what the Dulux STAY WHITE Aquatech was capabale of I needed to try it out on something and decided to use a red door, which had one side already painted with an oil based undercoat and satinwood, in white.

 These are the steps I took: